CodingMyLife/model_check_glm_hd_rp/README.md

 the outputs of this code will save in the the fold tmp and result. as the name indicate, logging file lay in tmp and the p value of our statistic lay in fold result.
 The size and power record in model_check_for_glm_study_01_agg_xxx.csv. in the table, you will find size or power of different combinations of n,p,rho,and a of different models .

+It will take 10 minums to run this code. we comment out the GRP and RP test.
+If you want it, you should add it easily following our framwork.

 ### model_check_for_glm_study_02.R

 same as before. more detail can be found in the comments in the file.